Summertime Reads for Historical Fiction Fans

 Book Summary

-Kate feels stuck in her family’s failing restaurant in San Fransisco.
+Kate feels stuck in her family’s failing restaurant in San Francisco.
 She jumps at the chance to escape when her grandfather makes a cryptic plea for her to “find a beautiful stranger.”
 This search takes her to the Hotel del Coronado near San Diego, where the movie Some Like it Hot is being filmed.

 When she’s offered a position at the glamorous hotel, it feels like a dream come true.
-And her life continues to get better as new romance blossoms.
+And her life continues to get better as a new romance blossoms.
 However, the hotel has ghosts from the past, just like Kate.
 Sixty years earlier, a guest died at the hotel and still haunts the halls.
 The life of that turn-of-the-century guest and Kate’s present intertwine in surprising ways.

 Book Summary